CyVerse-learning-materials/learning-materials-home/docs/ds/metadata.md

 **Some things to remember about the platform**

 -   You can add metadata to a single file/folder, or in bulk to large collections of data.
-You can use your own metadata schema, or apply one of our metadata templates.
+-   You can use your own metadata schema or apply one of several metadata templates supported in the Discovery Environment.
--   The Discovery Environment supports several metadata templates that can be used for submission of metadata.
-Additional templates you may wish to use can be found at resources like [FairSharing.org](ttps://fairsharing.org/).
+-   Additional templates you may wish to use can be found at resources like [FairSharing.org](ttps://fairsharing.org/).
--   Metadata can be managed through a graphical interface in the Discovery Environment or using iCommands at the command line.
-We will only cover the Discovery Environment in this guide.
-See instructions for on the CyVerse wiki.
+-   Metadata can be managed through a graphical interface in the Discovery Environment or by using iCommands at the command line.
+This guide only covers options in the Discovery Environment.

 ------------------------------------------------------------------------

-## Viewing and Editing Metadata for a Single File/folder in the Discovery Environment
+## Viewing and Editing Metadata for a Single File/Folder in the Discovery Environment

 !!!
 Note